heri/studiozenkai/content/post/athleticism-wealth.md

 In a Malagasy primary school, we stood in rows with wooden rifles.
 Straight, left, right, up, down.
 Shout.
 Repeat.

-This North Korean-esque drill physical education, or what passed for it.
+This North Korean-esque drill was physical education, or what passed for it.
 The real focus for the school was academic results, the kind you could test on paper.

 Later, I remember swimming and other activities like running in the street.
 We did not have any direction so these did not go anywhere.

 Another continent later, I was in a western school.
 It was a shock to see that sports was a "real" class, and even more to see other students with amazing athletic abilities.
 At least that's what I thought.

-Everyone was like SUperman in disguise.
+Everyone was like Superman in disguise.
 They ran forever, jumped higher, and tackled harder.

 I didn’t realize my physical lameness was the legacy of my childhood in Madagascar.
 Poor nutrition, below average sports funding, and no sports role models.
 Athleticism was as foreign to us as snow.